thanakijwanavit/SearchTextField/README.md

 mySearchTextField.maxResultsListHeight = 200

 // Customize the way it highlights the search string.
-By default it bolds the string mySearchTextField.highlightAttributes = [NSBackgroundColorAttributeName: UIColor.yellowColor(), NSFontAttributeName:UIFont.boldSystemFontOfSize(12)]
+By default it bolds the string searchField.highlightAttributes = [NSAttributedString.Key.backgroundColor: UIColor.yellow, NSAttributedString.Key.font:UIFont.boldSystemFont(ofSize: 12)]

 // Handle what happens when the user picks an item.
 By default the title is set to the text field mySearchTextField.itemSelectionHandler = {item, itemPosition in